iamvitalyo/Aphrodite-AGI/readme.txt

 3+3*2=12 this is true.

+if o have constant 100 then 2 have 2 balanced symbols 3 have 3 in result o have 5050 balanced symbols, if teach them all we will be know all about nature.

 Always need to find balance, maybe for this work we need woman with age 50 and more years, before 50 by "o" its past.

 Pentagram is symbol of mind and symbol of truth, maybe we need a site where we vote for the truth, where we can rate innformation from 0 to 5,